 For example, do you want to be more creative, have more flexible work hours, gain a new qualification or spend more time with your family?
 Cast your mind back to when you started your business and what motivated you to do so.

-Naturally you’ll also have a number of business-specific goals such as sales targets, turnover and client base but these are only part of the picture.
+Naturally you’ll also have a number of business-specific goals such as sales targets, turnover and customer base but these are only part of the picture.

 Make a deadline